peternara/Machine_Learning_Learn_Diary-gan/README.md

 [ ] Batch normalization
 ---

-Trying to use Batch normalization to
+Trying to use Batch normalization to optimize predict Accuracy

 [ ] GAN.
 Generative Adversarial Network